jeffh/Hydrant/docs/source/error_handling.rst

            replacementSourceObject:(id)sourceObject
                            isFatal:(BOOL)isFatal;

-This method use existing values from the source error with potential overrides or additions based on the context of the mapper's usage.
+This method uses existing values from the source error with potential overrides or additions based on the context of the mapper's usage.
+Passing in ``nil`` will use the underlying error's values.
+Only ``error`` and ``isFatal`` are required.

 If your mapper uses multiple child mappers, you can create a HYDError with multiple errors::